|

 press).
 If you want real crisp edges and nice square corners, the glass

 needs to be molten enough to seep into those areas.
+Allow your glass to

 begin to settle into the